orcaprog/orca-ft_transcendence/README.md

 ---

 ### Summary
 This project provides an opportunity to explore the **full-stack development process**, focusing on real-time features, containerization, and secure coding practices.
-While the basic implementation ensures a functional Pong contest website, the modular approach allows for innovative enhancements such as AI opponents, remote gameplay, and blockchain integration.
+While the basic implementation ensures a functional Pong contest website, the modular approach allows for innovative enhancements such as  remote gameplay.